snaplet/netlify-preview-database-plugin/README.md

 </div>
 <br />

-This plugin gives you a new and isolated database for your preview deployments in Netlify.
-When a pull-request is created, a new database is created and seeded with a Snaplet snapshot.
-Giving you a database (with data) to test your branch without side-effects.
+This plugin gives you a new, isolated database with data for your preview deployments in Netlify.
+When a pull request is created, a new database is created and seeded with a Snaplet snapshot, giving you a database (with data) to test your branch, without affecting production.

 ## Usage